ParallaX07/PageDrop/README.md

 uv run pagedrop
 ```

-No manual virtualenv activation is needed — `uv` handles the environment.
+You don't need to activate a virtualenv manually. `uv` handles the environment for you.

 ## Development